BenjaminAlbrecht84/DAA_Converter/README.md

 Given a query file together with a LAST database you basically have to conduct the following steps:

-i. run LAST mapping the query on a database by reporting a MAF file ii. convert the MAF file into a DAA file by using this tool iii. run MEGAN for first meganizing the DAA file and then visualizing the assigned taxa
+1. run LAST mapping the query on a database by reporting a MAF file
+2. convert the MAF file into a DAA file by using this tool
+3. run MEGAN for first meganizing the DAA file and then visualizing the assigned taxa

 ## Downloading the program